 "In terms of which rights people consider to be their priorities, the right to employment (and with it the right to earn an income), the right to free healthcare and education for children are a long way ahead at the top of the list.
 Restoring and guaranteeing people these rights has been the key objective of the Russian state."
-(February 6, 2012)
+(February 6, 2012)56

+Assuming that Putin's statement is reflective of the state, this shows concurrence in both the state and the public's higher valuation of tangible, quantifiable benefits over the less tangible but arguably freedoms and rights.
 According to Bindman's rationalization, Putin's liberalizing reforms in his first term as President meant that Russia could not realistically deliver socially what it was perceived to be obligated to deliver under the "statist" approach.
-However, the rhetoric of the government during Putin's subsequent terms deliberately placed the state as responsible for "improving the quality and delivery of social services in order to solve problems".
-Therefore, in order to meet the raised public expectation of welfare and the aims of the national projects, it was natural that Russia had transferred the provision to the SO NGOs or commercial entities.
-This has been referred to as "Soviet-style neoliberalism", whereby the official rhetoric makes "socialistsounding claims", but does not back it up it by actual policies to improve provisions.
-In
+However, the rhetoric of the government during Putin's subsequent terms deliberately placed the state as responsible for "improving the quality and delivery of social services in order to solve problems".57 Therefore, in order to meet the raised public expectation of welfare and the aims of the national projects, it was natural that Russia had transferred the provision to the SO NGOs or commercial entities.
+This has been referred to as "Soviet-style neoliberalism", whereby the official rhetoric makes "socialist-sounding claims", but does not back it up it by actual policies to improve provisions.58 In Bindman's (2015) interview of 31 Russian NGOs, one message came across strongly: